theonjs/theon/README.md

 Furthermore, they are mostly useful to perform `pre` and `post` processing operations, such as defining defaults params and adapt/map things before they're processed by subsequent phases.

 Hooks behavies like a traditional middleware, meaning you can alter, replace, intercept or even cancel any HTTP transaction at any stage.

+Hooks can be attached to any entity, from client globa scope to resource level.

 Hooks also rely in control-flow capabilities, so you can run asynchronous tasks inside them.